 Hello and welcome to my page!
-I am an Assistant Professor in the Department of Sociology and Anthropology at Colorado State University Pueblo.
+I am an Associate Professor in the Department of Sociology and Anthropology at Colorado State University Pueblo.
 I earned my doctoral degree from the Department of Sociology at the University of Colorado in Boulder, with special emphases in critical and feminist criminology, social inequalities, and qualitative methods.

 As an educator, I seek to produce student-centered learning experiences that make challenging course material relevant to students’ lives.
 I work to create respectful classroom environments where we can learn from one another, and where we can make the sociological connections between our personal experiences and larger structural patterns.